 Cysts can sometimes rupture and cause acute pain in the lower abdomen.
 The doctor may prescribe certain pain relief medications, following which the cyst usually heals.

-A ruptured cyst can sometimes lead to hemoperitoneum, a condition characterized by a blood-filled peritoneal cavity.
-The condition generally requires a laparoscopic or laparotomy surgery based on its severity (10) (11).
+A ruptured cyst can sometimes lead to hemoperitoneum, a condition characterized by a blood-filled peritoneal cavityiXThe space between the inner lining of the abdomen and the outer layer of the abdominal organs .
+The condition generally requires a laparoscopic or laparotomyiXA surgical incision into the abdomen to diagnose any problems surgery based on its severity (10) (11).